 Japan Trip 2023 Exhibit Recap – Rune Naito at Kobe Fashion Museum!

 I was so lucky to finally make it back to Japan this spring after being away for four long, pandemic-filled years!!
-And I was even more lucky to have the have the opportunity to visit several museums and exhibitions showcasing some kawaii artists during my trip.
-If you happen to be in Japan while they are still running, I highly recommend checking them out!!
+And I was even more lucky to have the have the opportunity to visit several museums and exhibitions showcasing some of my favorite kawaii artists during my trip.
+If you happen to be in Japan while they are still running, definitely check them out!!

-The first half of the exhibit was organized in a roughly chronological order, beginning with Rune Naito’s magazine illustrations from Junior Soleil.
+The first half of the exhibit was chronological look at Rune’s career, beginning with his early magazine illustrations from Junior Soleil.
 Since the exhibition took place at a fashion museum, they cleverly displayed classic Rune covers alongside mannequins adorned in fashions that matched the illustrated cover girls.
 It was so awesome seeing the actual magazine covers featuring the iconic Rune girls!

-There were also a huge variety of various furoku displayed.
-There were just too many to squeeze into a few pics to I took a couple videos to share:
+There were also multiple cases with huge variety of original furoku displayed; too many to squeeze into a few pics to I took a couple videos to share:

-The final room in the exhibit showcased a large collection of Rune’s sketches and painting, many of which I had not seen before.
-While these pieces shared similarities with his earlier illustrations, they exuded a slightly colder and melancholic atmosphere, in contrast to the classic bubblegum style commonly associated with Rune.
-The breadth of the exhibit really allowed for a deeper appreciation of his unique style and versatility.
+The final room showcased a large collection of Rune’s sketches, oil painting and figurines, many of which I had not seen before.
+While these paintings were similar in style to his earlier illustrations, they exuded a slightly colder and melancholic atmosphere, in contrast to his classic bubblegum style.
+The breadth of the exhibit was impressive and really allowed for a deeper appreciation of Rune’s unique style and versatility.

 And no exhibition on Rune Naito would be complete without featuring his ceramics and other fun character goods.
 Seeing the beloved classics like Rune Panda and cute little cupids was super awesome, but it was even more fun to discover numerous other characters like Jimmy the American and Little Tiger that I had never seen before!